JiyanDev/StarCitiSyncPublic/README.md

 ## 🐞 Report a Bug

 Found a bug or issue?
 Please open an [issue here](https://github.com/JiyanDev/StarCitiSyncPublic/issues) with a short description.
-No account?
-You can also email me: `jiyandev [at] example.com` *(optional)*

 ## 🔒 Notes